drvinceknight/pfm/book/building-tools/05-modularisation/why/main.md

 ## Why modularise?

-Best practice when writing code is to break up code in to modular parts.
+Best practice when writing code is to break up code into modular parts.
 One guiding principle described in {cite}`fowler2018refactoring`:

 <!--alex disable obvious-->